ldn-softdev/jtc/User Guide.md

 [ "a", "b", "c" ]
 bash $
 ```
-When interpolation of the token `$?` occurs the first time (i.e. there was no prior walk, or when interpolation of `$?` fails, or the
-token was reset by user by setting the namespace '$?' to any value) then the value of this token is reset to an empty string (`""`).

 When expanding values into a string (rather than into an array), the separator used by a user is arbitrary, e.g.:
 ```bash